Two-Day Getaway to Bayfield

 The history of the town and the characters who settled it come alive on Bayfield Heritage Tours; reservations recommended.

 Stop into the Wild Rice Restaurant for a five-star dining experience; the grilled bison tenderloin with chevre mashed potatoes is a favorite.

-Snuggle under duvets in rooms with whirlpool tubs at the renovated Bayfield Inn (from $179), which has great views of the Apostle Islands National Lakeshore.
+Snuggle under duvets in rooms with whirlpool tubs at the renovated Bayfield Inn, which has great views of the Apostle Islands National Lakeshore.

 Known for its rugged hiking trails, lighthouses and sea caves, the 22-island archipelago Apostle Islands draws hikers and kayakers.

 Visitors can get to Madeline Island via ferry or can view shipwrecks from the Superior Princess on Glass Bottom Boat Tours.

 Full-size boats and nautical artifacts tell stories of life on an inland sea at Bayfield Maritime Museum, where for a donation, guests can ring a ship's bell.

 Add a day

 Hauser's Superior View Farm also sells beautiful flower baskets; Bayfield Apple Company's farm store stocks apple-cranberry cider; and Blue Vista Farm has a U-pick area.

 More information: (800) 447-4094; bayfield.org